combatwombat/monsterdon-replay/README.md

 There are some CLI commands.
 Stop your worker beforehand:

 - `php site/public/index.php save_toots` - Save newest toots and their media until it reaches an existing one.
 Good to initially fill the toots db, then check periodically for new ones.
-- `php site/public/index.php save_toots -catchup 100` - Save toots and their media from now until 100 days ago.
-Don't stop on existing toots.
-Good to catch some stragglers, or if you change your config.mastodon.instance to fill in some toots from another instance.
-- `php site/public/index.php save_toot_media` - Go through all toots, save media if it doesn't exist yet.
-Good if the initial import missed some media files.
+Occasionally catches up on older toots.
+Seldom re-fetches all toots, possibly deleting ones that have not been found on Mastodon for a while.
+- `php site/public/index.php save_toots -first catchup` - Starts with catching up on older toots, then goes on as usual.
+- `php site/public/index.php save_toot_media -frist resave` - Starts with re-saving all toots, then goes on as usual.
 - `php site/public/index.php rebuild_movie_cache` - Delete and rebuild cache for all movies.
 Also updates movies.toot_count.
 This is not often needed, since the cache of a movie also gets deleted if it's edited in the backend, or if the save_toots worker adds a toot for that movie.
+- `php site/public/index.php save_toot_media` - Goes through all toots and saves their media

 Check `site/logs/default.log` (or `site/shared/logs/default.log` if deployed with Capistrano) for various debug output.
 The file is truncated to 100k lines.